AGILITY TRAINING: A COMPREHENSIVE APPROACH

 • Introduction to minimal reactive elements

-Hatfield (2012) notes that “technical mastery at controlled speeds must precede high-velocity application,” emphasizing the importance of movement quality before increasing intensity.
+Technical mastery at controlled speeds must precede high-velocity application, emphasizing the importance of movement quality before increasing intensity.
+This phase establishes the movement efficiency necessary for higher-intensity performance in subsequent phases.

 Phase 3: Physical Loading (3-6 weeks)